Azure/bicep-registry-modules/avm/res/sql/server/audit-settings/README.md

 ### Parameter: `state`

-The resource group of the SQL Server.
-Required if the template is used in a standalone deployment.
+Specifies the state of the audit.
+If state is Enabled, storageEndpoint or isAzureMonitorTargetEnabled are required.

 - Required: No
 - Type: string